-- Raise the motorcycle with a lift stand. (p.
-45) - Remove the shock absorber. 🐴 (🕮 p.
-54) - After removing the shock absorber, clean it thoroughly.
+- Raise the motorcycle with a lift stand. ( p.
+45) - After removing the shock absorber, clean it thoroughly.

-- Loosen retaining ring 1. - Turn adjusting ring 2 until the spring is no longer under tension.
+- Measure the full spring length while it is under tension and note down the value. - Loosen retaining ring 🕕. - Turn adjusting ring 2 until the spring is no longer under tension.